 SO—WHAT KIND OF DIVORCE ARE WE EVEN TALKING ABOUT?

-Eklof titles his second essay “I Want a Divorce.”
+I will finish with The Gadfly Papers’ second essay, which Eklof titles, “I Want a Divorce.”
 Reading this essay, it’s difficult to guess what the author’s intent was in writing it.
 Even he doesn’t seem to know.
 One suspects it’s just another jab at religious diversity and “identity politics.”

-It does return to Eklof’s minimal understanding of Unitarian and Universalist history.
-His historical understanding is superficial, at best.
+It does return to Eklof’s lack of understanding of Unitarian and Universalist history.
 He has done the minimum reading required for Unitarian Universalist Ministerial Fellowship.
 We know this because he proudly—and repeatedly—cites those texts.
 But those books are just survey reading.
 He shows no in-depth knowledge of Unitarian Universalist (or even general Christian) history.
 This results in numerous blunders.

 As one example, he has a shallow understanding of the differences and similarities between Unitarians and Universalists in the early days of the United States.
 “Theology and class,” he says, as though that covers it.